-The annual Comfort and Joy campaign is an annual parcel scheme that aims to help those who are staying in refuges as a result of experiencing domestic abuse, as well as other vulnerable families who are struggling at Christmas.
+The Comfort and Joy campaign is an annual parcel scheme that aims to help those who are staying in refuges as a result of experiencing domestic abuse, as well as other vulnerable families who are struggling at Christmas.

 Jointly organised by the Daventry District and South Northamptonshire Community Safety Partnership and the Daventry District Forum, its aim is to provide them with a few gifts and treats, as well as food, toiletries and other essential items.

 Jane Carr, South Northamptonshire Council’s (SNC) executive director for operations, said: “Many men, women and children who flee domestic abuse, do so quickly, often leaving most of their possessions behind.
 This means Christmas can be an especially difficult time for vulnerable children and adults.

 "The parcel scheme hopes to spread a little festive cheer and ensure that local families who might otherwise receive nothing or very little, are given a gift this Christmas."

 The project also raises awareness of domestic abuse, incidents of which tend to increase over the Christmas period.

 Parcels for men, women and children as well as Christmas food parcels are being put together and a list of suggested donations can be found at Daventry District Council's website.

 Unwrapped gifts can be dropped off at the following locations up to and including Tuesday 17 December: